SigNoz/signoz.io/blog/2022-04-27-open-source-datadog-alternative.md

 ### Detailed Flamegraphs & Gantt charts

 Detailed flamegraph & Gantt charts to find the exact cause of the issue and which underlying requests are causing the problem.
 Is it a SQL query gone rogue or a Redis operation is causing an issue?
+Get more context on your spans with tags and events.

 <figure data-zoomable align='center'>
     <img src="/img/blog/common/signoz_flamegraphs.webp" alt="Detailed Flamegraphs & Gantt charts"/>